 Is Nimble safe?

-- It offers transparent fees and rates.
+- Offers transparent fees and rates.
 The amount you pay in fees and rates is clearly outlined.
 You'll know how much you have to pay before you take out the loan.

-- It's a reputable company.
+- Is a reputable company.
 Nimble is a reputable lender that has been operating in the Australian lending space for over nine years.

-- There are fair and responsible lending standards.
+- Have fair and responsible lending standards.
 The online application metrics ensure a fair application process.

-- Online and phone-based customer service.
+- Offers online and phone-based customer service.
 Nimble offers assistance via online chat, email, social media channels and over the phone to answer your questions and help you with your loan.

 Weigh up the good and the bad of Nimble's loans

 - Nimble offer fast approval and funds transfer.* Nimble loans offer quick, online approval and you could receive your money within 60 minutes.
 This will depend on who you do your banking with and what time of day you apply for the loan.